warotm/peter/protocol/message_analysis_prompt.md

 * **Ensure Direct Evidence**: The selected `quote` must be the strongest and most unambiguous evidence for the chosen `tacticName`.
 If a tactic is identified, the quote must contain a clear example of it.
 * **Not Every Utterance is a Tactic**: Critically evaluate if a statement is a deliberate tactic or simply a low-substance comment.
 If no clear tactic is present, leave the `identifiedTactics` array empty.
 Avoid over-analyzing simple remarks.
 * **Select the Most Precise Tactic**: When a quote could fit multiple descriptions, choose the most specific and accurate tactic from the library.
-* **Data Integrity**: Never invent, simulate, or infer data (like timestamps) that is not present in the original text.
+* **Data Integrity**: Never invent, simulate, or infer data that is not present in the original text.
 * **Holistic Review**: The entire analysis must be internally consistent.
 As you process later messages, you **must** review and, if necessary, update your analysis of earlier messages to reflect a more complete understanding of the interaction.
+* **Message Order**: The order of messages is mandatory and must be preserved exactly as provided in the transcript.
+Each message must be processed in chronological sequence.

 ## Instructions

 ### 1. Message-by-Message Analysis
 Process the transcript chronologically.
 For each message, create a new object in the `messageAnalysis` array and perform the following:
 * **Core Info**: Log the `messageID`, `speaker`, and the full original `message` text.
+* **Message Order**: Ensure that message IDs are sequential and maintain the exact chronological order from the original transcript.
 * **Identify Tactics**: For each distinct tactic you identify within the message:
     * Create a new object in the `identifiedTactics` array.
     * **Isolate the Quote**: Add the specific `quote` that demonstrates the tactic.